Last updated on May 11, 2021

 The university has determined it is necessary to continue the suspension of all non-essential international travel for students, faculty, and staff until further notice.
 Accordingly, all student organization-sponsored international travel is suspended until further notice.

-If offering in-person events locally, organizations should focus events that are within walking distance for members or can be reached by members traveling individually.
+If offering in-person events locally, organizations should focus on events that are within walking distance for members or can be reached by members traveling individually.
 If transportation is needed for a local event, all health and social distancing guidelines apply.
 This includes maintaining 6 feet of distance between individuals and wearing a cloth mask or face covering at all times.

 Based on CDC transportation guidance, if you must take public transportation, wear a face mask or covering before entering the bus or train, and avoid touching surfaces with your hands.
 Upon disembarking, wash your hands or use hand sanitizer with at least 60% alcohol as soon as possible.

 Students should significantly limit or avoid the use of ridesharing, rental vehicles, or personal vehicles and only use vehicles that allow for 6 feet of distance between individuals.
 All passengers and the driver must wear a mask.
-Increase ventilation by opening windows and limit time in vehicle.
+Increase ventilation by opening windows and limit the time in a vehicle.

 Organization Training & Advising

-The Student Org Resource Desk in Marvin Center will be closed until further notice; however, the Office of Student Life will continue to offer support through Org Help email and virtual office hours.
+The Student Org Resource Desk in the University Student Center will be closed until further notice; however, the Office of Student Life will continue to offer support through Org Help email and virtual office hours.
 Student organizations may now sign up for virtual Org Help Hours for spring 2021.
 Org Help Office Hours are available on weekdays from 2-5 pm (Eastern).
 If slots are filled or they don’t fit your schedule, please email [email protected] with your question or to request a meeting.